wolny/pytorch-3dunet/README.md

 [Generalised Dice overlap as a deep learning loss function for highly unbalanced segmentations](https://arxiv.org/pdf/1707.03237.pdf)
 Carole H. Sudre, Wenqi Li, Tom Vercauteren, Sebastien Ourselin, M. Jorge Cardoso

+**IMPORTANT**: if one wants to use their own loss function, bear in mind that the current model implementation always output logits and it's up to the implementation of the loss to normalize it correctly, e.g. by applying Sigmoid or Softmax.

 ### Regression
 - _MSELoss_
 - _L1Loss_